Explainable deep learning improves human mental models of self-driving cars: Methods

 \subsection{Concept separation}

-When adding interpretability modules post hoc as we have, there is the possibility that the network will not have learned to separate the concepts of interest, and thus fail to be able to predict them accurately~\cite{schrodi2024concept}.
-In fact, we observed this in Motional's experimental prototype which we tested (see Table~\ref{table:concept3M}), when certain concepts such as \texttt{CLOSE} and \texttt{PEDESTRIAN} had poor precision and high recall, relatively speaking.
+When adding interpretability modules post hoc, as we have, there is the possibility that the network will not have learned to separate the concepts of interest, and thus fail to be able to predict them accurately~\cite{schrodi2024concept}.
+In fact, we observed this in the experimental prototype we tested (see Table~\ref{table:concept3M}), when certain concepts such as \texttt{CLOSE} and \texttt{PEDESTRIAN} had poor precision and high recall, relatively speaking.
 There are two important points to note here.
 First, the better trained and more sophisticated an architecture is, the more it naturally learns to separate an impressive number of concepts in an unsupervised manner~\cite{templeton2024scaling,manning2020emergent} (often in the millions), so this is unlikely to be an issue for most companies with the flagship models in the future.
-Secondly, even if the car has not learned to separate the concepts of e.g. red traffic lights compared to green ones, this would likely highlight the reason why the car would fail to stop (or go) in such a situation, so from an explainability point of view, it would never be an issue, in fact it is potentially very useful information, which we showed in the main paper.
+Secondly, even if CW-Net has not learned to separate certain concepts (e.g., red traffic lights vs. green ones), this could highlight the reason why the AV fails to act appropriately (e.g., stop vs. go) a given situation (e.g., because there are insufficient traffic light scenarios in the training data).
+Hence, from an explainability point of view, even concepts with low accuracy can be useful, as we demonstrate in the paper.